 You should store air-dry clay properly if you don´t use it at the moment because it will dry as long as it is out in the open.
 You can read my guide on storing air-dry clay if you want to know more.

 Can Air-Dry Clay Get Wet?

-The short answer is, no it should not get wet.
-Air-Dry Clay absorbs moisture and will become soft again when it comes into contact with water.
-That is why Air-Dry Clay should be sealed once the sculpture is done and Air-Dry Clay should be stored in airtight containers when it is not used.
+Air dry clay should not get wet as it absorbs moisture and will become soft again when it comes into contact with too much water.
+That is why air dry clay should be sealed once the sculpture is done and air-dry clay should be stored in airtight containers when it is not used.

 Can Air-Dry Clay Be Waterproofed?

 As a whole, air-dry clay can be waterproofed but it is very hard to do.
 A thin layer of liquid epoxy resin has to be used to coat the whole air-dry clay sculpture.
 The epoxy resin is transparent and will make the air-dry clay waterproof.
 But I generally don´t recommend doing this.